• Skip to primary navigation

 *Be sure to see the free printable recipe card below for ingredients, exact amounts & instructions with tips!*

-🥣 How To Make Orange Blossom Water By Infusion
+🥣 How To Make Orange Blossom Water

-The infusion method takes the most time but is completely hands-off and easy to do!
+The infusion method takes the most time but is completely hands-off and easy to do.

 1. Crush.
 Use a mortar and pestle to crush 2 cups of orange flower petals (dried or fresh) until they form a thick paste.